astrika/Data-Structures-Assignment-1/README.md

  Because linear search is done with one for loop, of complexity n (given its size), the complexity of this algorithm is O(n)

+# To compile and run:
+javac ProblemThree.java

+java ProblemThree